mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * change by setting "editor.lineNumbers" in user settings
 * valid values are "on", "off", and "relative"
 * to toggle this or any setting, see the "Settings Cycler extension" section
+  * I mapped ctrl-L (cmd-L) to toggle line numbers between "on", "relative", and "off".

 ## Markdown